-The owner was maintaining the production well(s) in a manner sufficient to prevent entry into the well of surface water and other foreign materials.
+• The owner was maintaining the production well(s) in a manner sufficient to prevent entry into the well of surface water and other foreign materials.

-The well serving the Foreman drinking water system is drilled to a depth of 73 meters and has a 125 mm diameter casing and is considered ground water under the direct influence of surface water (GUDI).
-The well casing is sealed with a proper vermin-proof cap and now has a pitless adapter.
-The well casing is extended at least 40 cm above ground and surface drainage does not collect or pond in the vicinity of the well due to mounding around well casings.
-The well was located in a residential neighborhood with septic systems.
-Failing septic systems could pose a risk to the groundwater quality.
+The well serving the Foreman DWS is drilled to a depth of 73 meters, has a 125 mm diameter steel casing and is considered ground water under the direct influence of surface water (GUDI).
+The well casing is sealed with a proper vermin-proof cap and has a pitless adapter.
+The well casing is extended at least 40 cm above ground and surface drainage does not collect or pond in the vicinity of the well due to mounding around the well casing.
+Land uses immediately adjacent to the drilled well are predominantly agricultural.
+The Foreman DWS drilled well is located in excess of 100m, and upslope, from septic systems servicing a residential development located adjacent to Chesley Lake.
+Agricultural nutrient application and malfunctioning septic systems could potentially pose a risk to the groundwater quality.

-• Measures were in place to protect the groundwater and/or GUDI source in accordance with any the Municipal Drinking Water Licence and Drinking Water Works Permit issued under Part V of the SDWA.
+Measures were in place to protect the groundwater and/or GUDI source in accordance with any the Municipal Drinking Water Licence and Drinking Water Works Permit issued under Part V of the SDWA.